 Process is a program in execution.
 Thread is a segment of a process which means a process can have multiple threads.

-Process takes longer to terminate compared to a thread.
+Compared to a thread, process takes longer to terminate.
 Process also takes longer to create while thread takes a shorter time.
 Process is isolated while threads share memory.

 What is a constructor?